The Advantages of Getting Mortgage Pre-Approval

 It’s all in the paperwork & preparation

 Obtaining a mortgage requires an extensive accounting of your personal and financial life.
-The mortgage application can appear to be a daunting prospect, but a little organization in your files and paperwork can go a long way.
+The mortgage application can appear daunting, but a little organization in your files and paperwork can go a long way.
 Go over this list of information and documentation required to apply for a loan, and get a jump on your application.

 Information for the Federally Required Mortgage Application